johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Quest for Good explanations is the basic regulating principle of not only science, but the Enlightenment in general.
 It is the path (only?) to progress and truth.

 - Criterion for reality: a particular thing is real if and only if it figures in our best explanation of something.
-  Abstract entities can be real and can play a role in causing physical phenomena (see: Hofstader example of prime number domino calculator)
+  Abstract entities can be real and can play a role in causing physical phenomena (see: Hofstadter example of prime number domino calculator)

 - Occam razor: is a common way of removing arbitrariness of a bad explanation, that can sometimes yield a good one.